Estimated reading time: 5 mins

 Learn the Theory

 Once you are beginning to become more familiar with forex ideas, it is a good plan to look into the theory behind different strategies.
-There are lots of resources online that can help you understand how people set up their trading strategies and why, and these can help you get a feel for different ways of approaching trading.
+There are lots of resources, such as an online forex trading course, that can help you understand how people set up their trading strategies and why, and these can help you get a feel for different ways of approaching trading.

 Understanding the motivations for trading within certain parameters using things like support and resistance is crucial for two reasons.
 Firstly, you will not be able to really analyze how well you are progressing as a trader if all you do is copy a popular strategy without really knowing why it is seen as a logical thing to do, and secondly, when you believe in the theory behind your strategy, you are far less likely to succumb to the urge to trade emotionally.
 Emotional trading is trading that deviates from your strategy but seems like a good idea inthe moment.
 It is something that creates an unnecessaryrisk and can be the downfall of even veteran traders.